Allyssa Ghans, LCSW

 West Orange, NJ 07052

 Allyssa Ghans, LCSW, is a licensed clinical social worker and neurodivergent clinician based in West Orange, New Jersey.
 With over five years of experience in behavioral health, Allyssa has built a diverse career spanning therapy, behavioral intervention, community outreach, research, and systems consulting.
 She specializes in supporting neurodivergent individuals and marginalized communities through person-centered planning, transition services, and capacity-aware support.
-Allyssa currently leads her private practice, LYSYN Collective, and provides structured clinical consultation to fellow clinicians, ensuring neurodiversity-affirming practices across care settings.
+Allyssa currently leads her private practice, LYSYN Collective, and provides structured clinical consultation to fellow clinicians, supporting neurodiversity-affirming practices across care settings.

 Allyssa’s professional journey began in anthropology, with aspirations in forensic anthropology, before she pivoted to social work during the COVID-19 pandemic.
-Her lived experience as a neurodivergent Black woman informs her clinical philosophy, emphasizing inclusivity, equity, and celebrating individuals as they exist within their environments.
-Beyond direct clinical care, Allyssa is developing an innovative app designed to help individuals plan and engage within their personal capacity levels, highlighting accessibility, rest, and the strengths of neurodivergent and disabled populations.
+Her lived experience as a neurodivergent Black woman informs her clinical philosophy, emphasizing inclusivity, equity, and the importance of celebrating individuals as they exist within their environments.

 • MEAL Essentials Certificate (Monitoring, Evaluation, Accountability, and Learning)